Ash1VT/food-delivery-backend/menu/README.md

 functionalities securely.

-5. **PostgreSQL**: PostgreSQL is employed as the relational database management system to store user data, including user profiles, roles, and authentication-related information.
+5. **PostgreSQL**: PostgreSQL is employed as the relational database management system to store menu data, including menu items, menu categories and menus themselves.

 6. **Docker and Docker Compose**: Wrapping application in docker container makes deployment, scaling, and management more streamlined and efficient.